krasserm/streamz/README.md

 val s3 = s2.via(request[String, Int]("bean:service?method=weight", parallelism = 3))
 ```

 The `parallelism` parameter determines how many requests can be executed in parallel.
-It is required for the `akkadsl.request` graph stage but optional for the `request` combinator that a default value of 1.
+It is required for the `akkadsl.request` graph stage but optional for the `request` combinator that uses a default value of 1.
 For values greater than 1 , the message order is still preserved by `request`.

 A Java version of the Camel DSL for Akka Streams is coming soon.